 Why Is Diversity Important in College?

-Ultimately, studies show that diversity in education, particularly on college campuses, improves the “intellectual engagement, self-motivation, citizenship and cultural engagement, and academic skills like critical thinking, problem solving, and writing – for students of all races.
+Ultimately, studies show that diversity in education, particularly on college campuses, improve the “intellectual engagement, self-motivation, citizenship, and cultural engagement, and academic skills like critical thinking, problem-solving, and writing – for students of all races.
 Interacting with diverse peers outside a classroom setting directly benefits students, making them better scholars, thinkers, and citizens.”

 What do you think are some additional benefits of diversity on campus?